worldofmarcus/project-portfolio-3/README.md

 # **WOM Record Collection**
-'WOM Record collection' is an application that helps you catalog your music collection.
+'WOM Record Collection' is an application that helps you catalog your music collection.
 Examples of functions are *listing the collection*, *adding / changing / removing items in the collection*, *sorting the collection* and *calculating the total value of the collection*.
 The application targets users with an interest of collecting music that have a need of keeping track of their collection.

 [View live website here](https://project-portfolio-3.herokuapp.com/)